-At Movemeon I see hundreds of CVs each month and you would be surprised how difficult some incredibly qualified people make things for themselves.
-Here I’ve attempted to put together a short list of the most easily remedied and highest impact mistakes.
+At movemeon I see hundreds of CVs each month and you would be surprised how difficult some incredibly qualified people make things for themselves.
+Here I’ve attempted to put together a short list of the most easily remedied and highest impact mistakes I regularly come across.

 The only piece of advice I give friends when they ask me to look over a CV for them (after all, you don’t want to take work home… even if it does try to wine and dine you) is to make sure that you have re-written your CV to highlight the relevant experience you have.
 Not only does this put your best foot forward, it also makes every subsequent step easier.
 Often I speak to hiring managers who aren’t convinced by the motivation of a great candidate (who really wants the job) because their CV looks like one used for generic applications.
 Simply making sure you mention projects in relevant industries and functions you have performed is a great way to say that you feel you belong in their world!